Six Steps for Developing a Strategy Roadmap

 By Jibility co-founder Chris Benthien

-Imagine that you’ve just held one such workshop and generated a big long list of initiatives.
-How do you know that delivering all these initiatives will achieve the strategic vision or goal?
+Imagine that you’ve just held one such workshop and generated a long list of initiatives.
+How do you know that delivering all these initiatives will achieve the strategic goal?
 How do you know which ones to target first?
 Do you even know the basis for these initiatives that the team has created?

 For years, our consulting business had delivered strategy roadmaps for a variety of organizations, from large multi-nationals to local SMEs.
 We applied a number of different methods across these engagements, including industry methods for capability-based planning such as the Open Group TOGAF®.